deroverda/recommended-radio-streams/README.md

 - [myTuner Radio](https://mytuner-radio.com/): Major commercial directory and app developer listing over 50k stations and 1M podcasts worldwide.
 - [Online Radio Box](https://onlineradiobox.com/): Useful for its "Playlist History" feature.
 It tracks what songs stations have played in the last 24 hours, which is great for identifying tracks.
 - [Q3 Radio](https://www.q-3.eu/): Independent directory focusing on specialized niche genres, high-bitrate streams, and non-commercial music for audiophiles.
+- [Radio.net](https://www.radio.net): The biggest European competitor to TuneIn.
+A massive, polished commercial directory with a very strong mobile app ecosystem.
+- [Radioline](https://www.radioline.co/en): A major French platform often found integrated into car dashboards and ISP set-top boxes.
+Great for discovering podcasts alongside radio.
 - ⭐ [Radio Browser](https://www.radio-browser.info): The Wikipedia of radio.
 The largest open database.
 Community-maintained and used by most apps.
 - ⭐ [Radio Garden](https://radio.garden): Best for visual discovery.
 Explore the world's radio stations on an interactive globe.
 - [TuneIn](https://tunein.com/): The largest commercial directory globally (100k+ stations).
 Often pre-installed on smart devices (Sonos, Alexa, cars).
+- [SHOUTcast](https://directory.shoutcast.com/): One of the oldest streaming directories.
+Browse thousands of stations by genre, bitrate, and listener count.
+- [Streema](https://streema.com/): Large global directory with 70k+ stations and mobile apps.
+Browsable by genre, country, and city.
+- [vTuner](https://vtuner.com/): Industry veteran often integrated into hardware devices like AV receivers and smart speakers.

 ---